microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 This may include injecting warnings in the pipeline run.

 When a pipeline has compat mode turned off, non-Pipeline-aware tasks cannot be added.
-In the designer, we give immediate feedback, and for YAML, we throw a YAML-compile-time failure.
+In the classic editor, we give immediate feedback, and for YAML, we throw a YAML-compile-time failure.

-For the designer, the compat mode flag is a UI checkbox.
+For the classic editor, the compat mode flag is a UI checkbox.
 Newly created pipelines will default to having compat mode off.
 **NOTE**: we need to invest in a way to map context variables into the environment on a job- and task-level.
-Otherwise there's no way for designer pipelines to use the new variables.
+Otherwise there's no way for classic editor pipelines to use the new variables.

 For YAML, it's a `version: 2` keyword at the root level of the file.
 YAML v2 may also introduce other breaking changes; those are [documented elsewhere](https://github.com/Microsoft/azure-pipelines-yaml/pull/92).